byro23/41026_incident_report/README.md

 ## Running the backend

-To run the backend server, navigate to the source directory in the terminal and run:
+To run the backend server, navigate to the 'src' directory in the terminal and run:

 ### `node server.js`